 Cork’s small city center is an island between two channels of the River Lee, and is an excellent place to explore on foot because of its narrow pedestrian-friendly streets.
 There are many sights to see outside of the city center, the perfect chance to utilize public transportation.

-Pro Tip: Take a guided bus tour, which is a good way to get oriented and see the main attractions of the city and surroundings.
+Pro Tip: Take a guided cycling tour, which is a good way to get oriented and see the main attractions of the city and surroundings.

 There is so much to see in Dublin.
 During summer, things can get crowded, so make sure you arrive early.
 Interesting places to include in your itinerary are Chester Beatty Library, Christ Church Cathedral, St. Patrick’s Cathedral, Dublin Castle, Dublin Writers Museum, Dublin Zoo, Dublinia & the Viking World, the General Post Office, Merrion Square, the National Botanical Gardens, and the National Museum of Ireland.
 With so much to see and do, allow yourself several days.

 Elizabeth Fort is one of the must-see attractions in Cork.
 Near the fort, you’ll find St. Finbarr’s Cathedral (constructed during the 19th century).
 Visit the Lewis Gluckman Gallery if interested in art.
 Visiting University College Cork is worthwhile as well.
 Just 10 minutes from town is the famous Blarney Castle, home to the Blarney Stone, but also home to the fascinating Poison Garden, which houses a collection of deadly and dangerous plants from around the world, including caged specimens of deadly nightshade, wolfsbane, and poison ivy.

 Pro Tip: If you want an in-depth look at Cork, it’s worth joining one of Kieran McCarthy’s excellent tours.
 Alternatively, take the weight off your feet with Cork City Tours, which operates open-top, double-decker bus tours.